briancg42/Agentic-RAG-Framework/README.md

 ## Overview

-The **Agentic-RAG-Framework** is a comprehensive platform designed to handle file management and facilitate the creation of marketing assets using AI-driven workflows.
-By leveraging retrieval-augmented generation (RAG) and AI agents, the framework aims to automate and enhance marketing strategies, providing users with tailored copywriting solutions and frameworks.
+The **Agentic-RAG-Framework** is a platform designed to automate and enhance marketing strategies using AI-driven workflows.
+It leverages retrieval-augmented generation (RAG) and AI agents to streamline the creation of marketing assets and frameworks.

 ## Features

-- **File Upload System**: Efficiently manage and process a variety of file types to support marketing and copywriting tasks.
+- **File Management System**: Efficiently handle and process various file types.
-- **Generative AI Integration**: Use advanced AI models to generate marketing assets and copywriting content.
+- **AI Integration**: Use AI models for generating marketing content.
-- **Custom Frameworks for Marketing**: Implement specialized frameworks for marketing strategies, such as the Basic Marketing Essentials Framework.
+- **Marketing Frameworks**: Implement frameworks like the Basic Marketing Essentials.
-- **RAG Workflows**: Integrate RAG techniques to enhance content generation and retrieval processes.
+- **RAG Workflows**: Integrate retrieval-augmented generation techniques.
-- **Langchain AI Agents**: Utilize Langchain AI agents to automate and streamline marketing processes.
+- **Langchain AI Agents**: Automate processes with AI agents.

 ## Getting Started